alttch/finac/doc/readme.rst

 If you want to specify a debit account balance target instead, use *target_dt* function argument.
-Note: calculated transaction amount should be always greater than zero (if you try specifying credit account target larger than its current balance, you get *ValueError* exception)
+Note: calculated transaction amount should be always greater than zero (if you try specifying credit account target higher than its current balance, you get *ValueError* exception)

 For the simple transactions (*f.mv(…))*), use *target=*.

 Transaction templates
 ~~~~~~~~~~~~~~~~~~~~~

-Example: you have a recurrent payment order in your bank, which pays
+Example: you have a recurrent payment orders in your bank, which pay
 office utility bills every 5th day of month, plus automatically moves
 $100 to saving account.
 To fill this into accounting, just create YAML
 transaction template: